Multi-Agent Environments for Vehicle Routing Problems: Abstract

 \section{Abstract}

-Research on Reinforcement Learning (RL) approaches for discrete optimization problems has increased considerably, extending RL to an area classically dominated by Operations Research (OR).
-Vehicle routing problems are a good example of discrete optimization problems with high practical relevance where RL techniques have had considerable success.
-Despite these advances, open-source development frameworks remain scarce, hampering both the testing of algorithms and the ability to objectively compare results.
-This ultimately slows down progress in the field and limits the exchange of ideas between the RL and OR communities.

-Here we propose a library composed of multi-agent environments that simulates classic vehicle routing problems.
-The library, built on PyTorch, provides a flexible modular architecture design that allows easy customization and incorporation of new routing problems.
-It follows the Agent Environment Cycle ("AEC") games model and has an intuitive API, enabling rapid adoption and easy integration into existing reinforcement learning frameworks.
+Research on Reinforcement Learning (RL) approaches for discrete optimization problems has increased considerably, extending RL to areas classically dominated by Operations Research (OR).
+Vehicle routing problems are a good example of discrete optimization problems with high practical relevance, for which RL techniques have achieved notable success.
+Despite these advances, open-source development frameworks remain scarce, hindering both algorithm testing and objective comparison of results.
+This situation ultimately slows down progress in the field and limits the exchange of ideas between the RL and OR communities.
+Here, we propose MAEnvs4VRP library, a unified framework for multi-agent vehicle routing environments that supports classical, dynamic, stochastic, and multi-task problem variants within a single modular design.
+The library, built on PyTorch, provides a flexible and modular architecture design that facilitates customization and the incorporation of new routing problems.
+It follows the Agent Environment Cycle ("AEC") games model and features an intuitive API, enabling rapid adoption and seamless integration into existing reinforcement learning frameworks.
+The project source code can be found at \url{https://github.com/ricgama/maenvs4vrp}.

-The library allows for a straightforward use of classical OR benchmark instances in order to narrow the gap between the test beds for algorithm benchmarking used by the RL and OR communities.
-Additionally, we provide benchmark instance sets for each environment, as well as baseline RL models and training code.